Lightstone-Group/LightstonePlatform.Products/docs/index.md

 - Verify Inputs
     - If the response in the start end-point indicated that inputs were required from the user, the platform will surface your web component to the user.
 It will then collect that data from the user and send that data back to your product using the Verify Inputs end-point.
 Your product will then determine if the input received is valid and if the flow can proceed
 - Quoting
-    - Platform will then generate a quote for the product, if the user is on a contract and usage of the product is allowed based on the contract configuration the flow will continue, if not the quote will be displayed to the user on the tenant for input
+    - Platform will then generate a quote for the product.
+If the user is on a contract and usage of the product is allowed based on the contract configuration, the flow will continue. if not, the quote will be displayed to the user on the tenant for input.
 - Payment
     - Upon quote acceptance platform uses the payment method specified by the quote to collect funds from the end user, either through debit order or credit card payment.
 - Process